 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 But when it comes to the essential nutrients our bodies need to thrive, it’s hard to beat what nature provides.
-With that in mind, here’s the next in our series of the top 6 diet myths.
+With that in mind, here dietitian Kristin Kirkpatrick, MS, LD, RD, explains what you need to know.

 So many of my patients tell me they know their diet is not great but that I should not worry because “at least” they take a multivitamin.